Mersikka/rustlings-exercises/README.md

-Currently learning the basics of Rust by doing the [Rustlings](https://rustlings.rust-lang.org/) tutorial.
+Learning the basics of Rust by doing the [Rustlings](https://rustlings.rust-lang.org/) tutorial.

 Currently 50% done!